Ostrakon-VL/Ostrakon-VL/README.md

 >
 > - **60.1 average score** on ShopBench — **+4.8** over Qwen3-VL-8B and **+0.7** over Qwen3-VL-235B
 > - **ShopBench**: First public benchmark for FSRS, with multi-format inputs and diagnostic metrics
-> - Model weights and ShopBench are open-sourced
+> - Model weights are open-sourced

 ---